 Turbo Takeaways

-If you’ve been unable to get credit cards or loans due to having no credit history or bad credit, getting a pledge loan can be a good way to rebuild your credit.
+If you've been unable to qualify for credit cards or loans due to bad credit or no credit history, a pledge loan can be a straightforward way to start rebuilding your credit standing through consistent, on-time payments.

-To apply for a Navy Federal pledge loan, you must first be a member first.
+To apply for a Navy Federal pledge loan, you must first be a member.
 Membership is available to military service members, veterans, Department of Defense personnel, and their immediate family members.
 You must also be the owner or joint owner of the CD certificate.

 You'll also need to meet the following eligibility requirements: